HJSFoundation/dibels-markup/README.md

   - Feel free to pop `debugger` statments in your code.
 Refresh the debug page and poke around in the console.

 ## Running the server/watching the files for changes
-  + Our system is using gulp to watch the source files and then wrap them up into minified, uglified, files for us.
+  +  Our system is using gulp and [BrowserSync](http://www.browsersync.io/) so that our changes will be reloaded in the browser on save.
 To make sure this is working properly, we need to be running gulp.
-This app is also setup with [BrowserSync](http://www.browsersync.io/) so that our changes will be reloaded in the browser on save.
-It uses a browserSync server so you do not need to manage your own server environment.
+BrowserSync runs a server so you do not need to manage your own server environment.
     - starting the server and watching the files is as easy as typing `gulp` on the command line.
 Then just leave this tab open and do any necessary command line work in a new tab.

 ## Fastclick